Chadds Ford Township, Pennsylvania: History

 The township's original name was Birmingham, which was given to it by William Brinton in remembrance of the town of the same name in England.

 Frances Chadsey, or Chads, improperly spelled Chadd, emigrated from Wiltshire, England in 1689 and lived in Chichester Township until 1696 when his name first appeared in the Birmingham Township tax records.

 On September 11, 1777, the house owned by George Gilpin was occupied by General Howe of the British Army during the Battle of Brandywine.
 The local significance of the battle is such that a 1940 guidebook noted that "a local barber displays a large sign: 'This is where Washington and Lafayette had a close shave.'"

 The Chad House, Chadds Ford Historic District, Gilpin Homestead, and William Painter Farm are all listed on the National Register of Historic Places.

+The Battle of Brandywine took place near Chadds Ford on September 11.
+General George Washington had positioned his forces in Chadds Ford shortly before and during the battle before having to reposition due to the British flank.

 Geography

 The township is the westernmost in Delaware County and is bordered to the west by Chester County, to the south by the state of Delaware, and to the east by Concord Township.
 The southern border is part of the Twelve-Mile Circle border between Delaware and Pennsylvania.
 Brandywine Creek forms the western boundary of both the township and of Delaware County.

-The village of Chadds Ford is in the northwest part of the township, and a small piece of Dilworthtown is in the northern corner of the township.
+The village of Chadds Ford is in the northwestern part of the township, and a small piece of Dilworthtown is in the northern corner of the township.

 According to the U.S. Census Bureau, the township has a total area of 22.6 sqkm, of which 22.4 sqkm is land and 0.2 sqkm, or 0.70%, is water.

 Climate

 The climate in this area is characterized by hot, humid summers and generally cool to cold winters.
-According to the Köppen Climate Classification system, Chadds Ford Township is on the border of the humid subtropical climate and humid continental climate.
+According to the Köppen Climate Classification system, Chadds Ford Township is in a transitional zone betweenf the humid subtropical and humid continental climatic zones.
 Of these two climate zones, Chadds Ford has much more in common with the humid continental climate.
-The hardiness zone is 7a.
+The hardiness zone is 7a except near the Brandywine Creek where it is 7b.
 Average monthly temperatures in the village center of Chadds Ford range from 31.5 °F in January to 75.9 °F in July.